tdobson/snowy/README.md

 The project uses Jest along with Supertest for testing the backend API.

+### Jest

+Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+It works with projects using: Babel, TypeScript, Node, React, Angular, Vue and more.

+### Supertest

+Supertest is a library for testing Node.js HTTP servers.
+It allows you to programmatically send HTTP requests to your application and make assertions about the responses.

 ### Running Tests

 To run the tests, use the following command: